harsh-varun/hand-written-digit-recognition/README.md

 # hand-written-digit-recognition
-A Tensorflow model to recognize digit in any image and deployed on streamlit.
+A Tensorflow model with over 97% accuracy to recognize digit in image and deployed on streamlit.

 ## Requirements
 + Tensorflow